Subscribe

 4. Integration and deployment.
 Integrating the AI model into your existing systems and deploying it (especially in a production environment) might require additional software development efforts, which can incur labor costs.
 The cost of outsourcing AI development to a software development company could range from $50 to $200 per hour, with total expenses ranging from a few thousand to tens of thousands of dollars.

 5. Data storage and management.
-Storing and managing the data used by the model can be costly, especially when dealing with large datasets or using cloud storage solutions.
+It can be costly to store and manage the model’s data, particularly when handling large datasets or utilizing cloud storage solutions.
 For on-site installations, the cost of storing generative AI data could range from $1,000 to $10,000, depending on the size of the training dataset and redundancy needs.
 Charges for cloud-based data storage solutions, like AWS S3, can vary from $0.021 to $0.023 per GB per month, with extra costs for operations and data transfer.

 Ultimately, how much could it cost your company to adopt a generative AI foundation model “as is,” deploying it on your own infrastructure?